 In Pune, there are approximately 30 counters for the A Counter and our number came up within 30 seconds of us getting the token.
 (It will be shown on a screen).

-- Meet with a friendly guy (probably on TCS roll) who will do the data entry for your documents and scan all your original documents along with the passport photo of your child.
+- Meet with a friendly guy (probably on TCS roll) who will do the data entry for your documents and scan all your original documents along with the notary approved copies and translations and the passport photo of your child.

 - He will also take your child’s thumb print via ink pad.